MileHacker Logo

 Visa Overview

 Travelers planning a visit to Chengde, or any part of mainland China, must understand the requirements for visas and entry.
 Most foreign nationals need a visa to go into the country.
-China offers various visa types depending on your purpose of travel.
+China presents various visa types depending on your reason for travel.
 Common types include L-Visa (Tourist Visa), M-Visa (Business Visa), F-Visa (Non-commercial Visit Visa), Z-Visa (Work Visa), and X1/X2-Visa (Study Visa).

 Application Process

 The application process typically includes several steps.
 You usually submit an application form, your passport, passport-style photos, and additional documents to a Chinese person Embassy or Consulate in your home country.
-Alternatively, apply through a Chinese Visa Application Service Center (CVASC).
-Most applicants apply in person and provide biometric data, including fingerprints.
+Alternatively, apply through a Chinese person Visa Application Service Center (CVASC).
+Most applicants apply in person and provide personal biometric details, including fingerprints.
 Start your application well in advance, as processing times vary.

 Documentation